simon-im-security/Lockdown-Dashboard/README.md

 # 🚀 Lockdown Kiosk Setup

 ## Description
-This script configures Ubuntu for **Kiosk Mode**, removes unnecessary apps, and locks down the system by disabling inputs.
+This script configures Ubuntu Desktop for **Kiosk Mode**, removes unnecessary apps, and locks down the system by disabling inputs.

 ---